Australia's highest-paid public servant quits $4.3M job

-CANBERRA, Australia (AP) — Australia’s highest-paid public servant announced his resignation on Thursday, two weeks after a revelation that he made 5.6 million Australian ($4.3 million) last year sparked a public furor.
+CANBERRA, Australia (AP) — Australia’s highest-paid public servant announced his resignation on Thursday, two weeks after a revelation that he made 5.6 million Australian ($4.3 million) last year sparked a public furor and created a political headache for the government.

 Australia Post managing director Ahmed Fahour said he was quitting the national mail service on the same day the government-owned corporation posted a profit of AU$131 million for the six months through December.
 The figure was a big jump from the AU$16 million profit the corporation made in the same half a year earlier.